I Tried 12 Gingerbread House Kits — These Are the 3 Worth Buying

-Best-Tasting Gingerbread House: King Arthur Cozy Village Pan and Gingerbread Cake Mix Set
+Best-Tasting Gingerbread House: King Arthur Gingerbread Cake Mix and Duet House Pan Set

 Hands-down, this was the best-tasting gingerbread of the bunch.
 I realize this isn’t the most traditional choice, but if you’re going to actually eat a gingerbread house, it shouldn’t be prefab.
-King Arthur teamed up with Nordic Ware to create the perfect holiday scene: A village of miniature cake gingerbread houses.
-Just add an egg, oil, and water to the box mix, and you’re set.
+King Arthur teamed up with Nordic Ware in 2022 to create the perfect holiday scene: a village of miniature cake gingerbread houses.
+The company’s 2023 version is pared down to a duet set that looks cozy and festive.
+Just add an egg, butter, and water to the box mix, and you’re set.
 (You’ll also need butter and flour for dusting the pan.)

 The warm spices make the house smell like Christmas, and the cake comes out fluffy, moist, and super flavorful.
 (The majority of the houses I tested came pre-baked, which made for a sturdy structure but didn’t really deliver on the taste front.)
 On the back of the box, there are directions for both cake and cookies, so you can also use the mix to create a classic gingerbread house.
 The kit doesn’t include icing, so I left the houses undecorated, but you can buy an icing mix from King Arthur or easily whip up a batch of your own.
 However, the intricate design is pretty enough — you could always dust the houses with a little powdered sugar to simulate snow.

 Runner-Up: Godiva Holiday Chocolate Cookie House Kit